SanderMiller/warmup_project/README.md

  Now that we have a rho and theta value for each wall, it's time to choose which wall to follow.
 I choose which wall to follow based on the number of lines within it's Hough space cluster.
 This *should* pick the wall with the most measured lidar ranges.
 Once a wall has been identified, the robot enters the turning state.

  <h3>Turning to Approach the Wall</h3>
  Once the wall has been identified, the robot turns in order to position itself 1 meter away from the wall.
 To do this, the robot must turn perpendicular to the wall so that it is directly facing the wall.
+To do this I again used a proportional controller, where it would continue turning while the absolute values of the error in heading, calculated by the goal heading minus the current heading, was above some threhold value.
+Once the error dipped below the threshold value, the robot would move on to the next state.
+ <h3>Moving to Approach the Wall</h3>
+ Once the robot has identified and faced the wall, it now approaches.
+I again used proportional control based on the range value directly ahead of the robot.
+As that value approached a distance of 1, the robot slowed down.
+Once the robot had come to a complete stop, it would now turn parallel to the wall in order to follow it.
+  <h3>Turning to Follow the Wall</h3>
+  Similarly to the first turning state, the robot used proportional control to approach a goal heading, only this time the headin was parallel to the wall.
+When the robot finally reached that point, it would move on to the wall following state.
+  <h3>Moving to Follow the Wall</h3>
+  Once the robot is facing parallel to the wall, with a 1 meter offset, it simply has to go forward in order to follow the wall.
+It also ends up keeping track of the lidar ranges 90 degrees to the righturning and left of itself to ensure it does not stray too far from the wall.
+If this range perpendicular to the wall becomes greater or less than 1±0.5, the robot returns to the idntifying wall state in order to adjust itself and the process starts over again.